nextcloud/server/apps/theming/README.md

 - Same for a good balance of different colors.
 - The photo needs to work as a background.
 Photos with objects focused in the middle don’t really work as they will be overlapped by the widgets and content anyway.
 - Especially the top part cannot have too much differing contrast, as then it’s not possible to see the navigation icons.
-- Especially the top part should be either dark-ish or light-ish, but not a shade exactly inbetween because then contrast can neither be achieved with light nor dark icons.
+- Especially the top part should be either dark-ish or light-ish, but not a shade exactly in between because then contrast can neither be achieved with light nor dark icons.
 - We serve the pictures at 4k resolution and most of the selected images are also available in 6k or higher so it is future-proof.
 - For the search of course we had to limit to CC0, CC By and CC By-Sa.
 Only CC0 would have been practically impossible cause there’s just not so many good ones which fit.
 - Good pages to find photos are [StockSnap](https://stocksnap.io), [Wikimedia Commons](https://commons.wikimedia.org), [Openverse](https://wordpress.org/openverse/) and [Flickr (with license "commercial use & mods allowed")](https://flickr.com/search/?license=4%2C5%2C9%2C10&text=Nextcloud), sorting by interesting or downloads.
 Most others like Unsplash, Pexels, Pixabay, etc. meanwhile have a non-standard license.